Soneliem/snodeb/website/docs/configuration/configuration.md

 # Configuration

-snodeb configuration is done through the `debConfig` section in your project's `package.json`.
+snodeb configuration is done through the `snodeb` section in your project's `package.json`.
 Only the `name` and `version` fields are required as all options have sensible defaults.

 ## All Configuration Options